 Can an Attorney Help Minimize the Penalties for Violating a Protective Order?

-Skilled Weston protective order violation lawyers have many options available when building a defense.
+Skilled Weston protective order violation attorneys have many options available when building a defense.
 In some cases, they may be able to present evidence that no violation occurred, leading to a dismissal.
 In other cases, they may be able to argue for the least burdensome penalties possible.
 There is no mandatory minimum jail time for protective order violations, so the court does have the ability to impose a suspended sentence.

-Contact an Experienced Weston Protective Order Violation Attorney
+Contact a Weston Protective Order Violation Attorney

 If you were accused of violating your protective order, or you need help understanding the terms, contact a lawyer today.
 A skilled Weston protective order violation attorney from Mark Sherman Law could help you pursue a favorable resolution of your charges.